How augmented reality put five Madonnas on stage at once

 The Unreal Engine is being used more broadly outside the confines of its gaming origins these days.
 Creatives in various fields are tapping into its potential, including film, virtual reality and, of course, AR.
 "The interesting thing about real-time visual effects in broadcast augmented reality [is that] a big portion of the work is happening in pre-production," Jones said.
 "All the creation of the assets, all of the animation, most of the lighting is all done ahead of time."

 A critical aspect of making performances such as this work is real-time camera tracking.
-Jones and his team use a tool called Brainstorm, layering broadcast objects including motion graphics, character generation and real-time data on top of Unreal Engine.
+Jones and his team use a tool called Brainstorm, layering broadcast objects, including motion graphics, character generation and real-time data, on top of Unreal Engine.
 Jones explained that Brainstorm feeds data from the physical cameras into Unreal Engine so everything from the real set lines up with a digital replication, ensuring the AR renders are in the right place at the right time.

 Once Sequin was on site in Las Vegas, the team tweaked the production so it would fully integrate with the actual performance setting, making adjustments for factors such as lighting, shadows, reflections, timing and placement.
 According to Jones, the Billboard Music Awards and Dick Clark Productions (which produced the broadcast) were "essential in getting this to happen" and were "super accommodating" to Sequin and Madonna.
 Sufficient stage time was vital to make sure the live and virtual aspects lined up correctly -- no mean feat for a show with more than a dozen performers who all needed rehearsal time.

-Complex performances such as this are driven by timecodes, as Jones noted.
-Aspects such as lights, music, pyro effects and graphics have their own timecode triggers.
-Renders do too, of course.
+Complex performances such as this are driven by time codes, as Jones noted.
+Everything from lights, music and pyro effects to graphics have their own time-code triggers.
+Renders do, too, of course.
 Jones worked with Carla Kama, another creative director for Madonna, to design the shots and make sure everything matched up.

 Madame ❌-ing.
 In the black box planning something special for the BBMAs!! #medellín #BBMAs pic.twitter.com/7tugCMEI0e— Madonna (@Madonna) April 29, 2019